1. It is the responsibility of each subject teacher to obtain the controlled assessment task from the examination boards.

 23. After results are published, requests for re-moderation may be made.

-24. The school does not disclose coursework marks with students.
+24. The College does not disclose coursework marks with students.
 Although, in certain circumstances teachers may wish to disclose in order to motivate a student, the policy is quite clear and is in fact there to protect all parties, should the examination board adjust the marks.